SAIDEEP1216/AXI_LITE_FPU_Multiplier_Accelerator/README.md

 - **S_RDIDLE**: Idle state, waiting for a read address.
 - **S_RDDATA**: Sending read data in response to a read request.

+### Block Design with AXI MM2c to FPU Multiplier Connections
 ![Block_Diagram](https://github.com/user-attachments/assets/1a443970-1845-4c74-8b93-03c2ebf4b8a7)
 ***************************************************************************************************